boukabache/ACCURATE2_EvalBoard/README.md

 Accurate2 Eval GUI is an Avalonia-based application designed for real-time monitoring and analysis of sensor data from the ACCURATE 2A Evaluation Board.
 It provides a user-friendly interface for connecting to USB devices, visualizing current, temperature, and humidity data, and exporting this data for further analysis.
 The application is based on Avalonia UI together with .NET 8.0 to allow for cross platform compatibility.
 The charting is done using LiveCharts2.
+The project is made using Visual Studio 2022.

 ## Features
 - **Real-time Data Visualization**: Live charts display current, temperature, and humidity readings.